-Strathclyde University is a leading global technology university situated in the heart of Glasgow, one of the largest cities in the United Kingdom.
+University of Strathclyde is a leading global technology university in the heart of Glasgow, one of the largest cities in the United Kingdom.
 The University of Strathclyde is a vibrant and friendly environment for students from all backgrounds, with over 23,000 students from over 100 countries.
 Strathclyde is a 5-star QS-rated university and was awarded by Times Higher Education as the University of the Year in 2012 and 2019, as well as the Entrepreneurial University of the Year in 2013.

 They are the new Scottish University of the Year for 2020 and were awarded the Queen’s Higher and Further Education Anniversary Award, the industry’s highest national honour.
 The University of Strathclyde Technology & Innovation Centre is transforming Strathclyde’s research output.
 The University has advanced into the top 20 research-intensive universities in the UK following the last Research Excellence Framework in 2014.
 The Department of Physics is the UK’s number one, while Electronic & Electrical Engineering is Scotland’s number one.

-Strathclyde University is located in the heart of Glasgow, one of the largest cities in the United Kingdom.
-It has a lively, global population of more than 23,000 students from over 100 countries, with over 21 percent of the total being overseas students.
+University of Strathclyde is located in the heart of Glasgow, one of the largest cities in the.
+It has a lively global population of over 23,000 students from over 100 countries, with over 21% of the total being overseas students.
 Strathclyde has provided academic excellence through world-class research and teaching for over 200 years.
 A top-five-star rating has been given to this award-winning university in all eight categories in the QS Stars University Ratings (2017–2020).
 This involves recognising teaching, employability, testing, internationalization, equipment, creativity, inclusiveness, and specialist excellence.

 Fees for International students range from £13,500-20,900

-A number of different scholarships are available to international undergraduate and postgraduate students at the University of Strathclyde in Glasgow.
-Scholarships will pay all tuition costs and living expenses, both for the pathway programs and degree courses.
+A number of different are available to international undergraduate and postgraduate students at the University of Strathclyde in Glasgow.
+Scholarships will pay all tuition costs and living expenses, both for the pathway programmes and degree courses.
 Some other partial funding options that can contribute to university expenses are also available.

 Glasgow is one of the liveliest and friendliest cities in Britain.
 Glasgow provides a range of entertainment, from museums, galleries and theatres, as well as plenty of live music venues, as a cultural capital with a food scene catering to any budget.
 Glasgow has a reputation as a cultural hub.
 It is home to the Scottish Ballet, the Scottish Opera, the Royal Scottish National Orchestra and several theatres and museums.

 The national football stadium, Hampden, and world-class stadiums built for the Commonwealth Games, including the Chris Hoy Velodrome and the Emirates Arena, are sports venues.
 The Glasgow Science Centre, which has an IMAX cinema, the SSE Hydro for concerts, and the historic cathedral and the Lordship of Provand, are other attractions.
 It is home to the Scottish Ballet, the Scottish Opera, the Royal Scottish National Orchestra and several theatres and museums.

-The Strath Union of Strathclyde improves student experience by encouraging, representing and promoting the rights and welfare of students.
-In Strath Union, students can socialize over food and drink, or join any of its 170+ clubs and societies and 53 sports clubs.
+The Strath Union of Strathclyde improves the student experience by encouraging, representing and promoting the rights and welfare of students.
+In Strath Union, students can socialize over food and drink or join any of its 170+ clubs and societies and 53 sports clubs.
 An elected full-time student executive runs Strath Union.
 The Advice Center and Nightline give free, confidential advice.

 In the campus village, nearly 1,500 students remain, while another 400 live in University of Strathclyde accommodation within walking distance of the university.
-The University of Strathclyde provides halls arranged into flats with a shared kitchen, and a place in university accommodation is guaranteed for all first year undergraduate students.
+The University of Strathclyde provides halls arranged into flats with a shared kitchen, and a place in university accommodation is guaranteed for all first-year undergraduate students.
 To link landlords and students who wish to move off campus after the first year, a web service is available.

 The main university buildings, including the Student Union, the Sports Centre, the International Study Centre, the Library, and the campus shops and cafes, are only a short walk from each hall.
 In the busy Glasgow city centre, the university is conveniently located.
-The accommodation blocks are all a few minutes away from a number of pubs, clubs, shops,, and restaurants.
+The accommodation blocks are a few minutes away from several pubs, clubs, shops,, and restaurants.
 Self-catering accommodation and a mixture of en-suite and shared bathroom facilities are available.
 The rooms are fully fitted with comfortable furnishings and excellent internet access.
 There is as a shared living room, which includes new kitchen appliances and a TV, for students to socialize and cook together.

 SELF-CATERED Accommodation costs: £104- £141 per week